-There is a level of judgement involved in determining the recoverability of the \$260.3 million receivable from subsidiary and parent undertakings.
-This takes into consideration a range of factors such as the trading performance of the group undertakings and support available from the wider group where required.
+There is a level of judgement involved in determining the recoverability of the \$250,621,202 receivable from subsidiary and parent undertakings.
+This takes into consideration a range of factors such as the trading performance of the group undertakings.

 Given the significance of this balance in the context of the financial statements as a whole, we consider this to be a key audit matter.

-Further details are included within note 8.
+Further details are included within accounting policies (2.4) and note 8.

-How the scope of our audit responded to the key audit matter We obtained the forecasts relating to the future trading performance of the related companies.
-We assessed the assumptions used, including the growth rate and the discount rate used.
+How the scope of our audit responded to the key audit matter

+We obtained the forecasts relating to the future trading performance of the related companies.
+We assessed and challenged management's assumptions used, including the growth rate and the discount rate used.
 We also reviewed the historical accuracy of management's forecasts by comparing the actual results to forecasts.